 If the jury at the inquest fail to agree on the cause of death, the Coroner can either accept the majority decision of the jury or if the decision is tied, discharge the jury and hold a new inquest.

 The Coroner decides which witnesses should give evidence at the inquest and the order in which they should give their evidence.
 Evidence must be presented so as to provide a logical sequence of the circumstances surrounding the death.
 The postmortem result establishes the medical cause of death.

 Witnesses who are required to attend an inquest can claim for loss of earnings and expenses.
 The rates for fees and expenses are set by statutory instrument.

-All inquests held in Ireland are conducted in public and anyone may attend.
+All inquests are conducted in public and anyone may attend.
 Reports of inquests may be carried in national and local newspapers but in practice only a minority of inquests are actually reported.
 Coroners in Ireland are very much aware of the tragic circumstances often involved in inquests and will try to treat each inquest sympathetically.
 If there is a suicide note, its existence will be acknowledged.
 At the discretion of the Coroner, its contents may be read out in public.
 Every attempt is made to ensure that the inquest proceedings are not unduly intrusive on families and friends concerned.

-As inquests in Ireland are public enquiries, it is possible to obtain a copy of the post-mortem report and any depositions taken at inquest, including a copy of the verdict.
+As inquests are public enquiries, it is possible to obtain a copy of the post-mortem report and any depositions taken at inquest, including a copy of the verdict.
 These official reports are only available after the inquest has concluded.
 There is a small fee for these documents.
 Inquest papers are not available prior to the inquest being held.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.